 Do you know what to do after a car accident?
 Many people panic when they are involved in a car crash!
-You need to keep calm try not to get angry and follow these simple steps to stop a bad situation getting worse
+Keep calm try not to get angry and follow these key steps

 1. You must stop!